-6.6 Error Injection / Link Retry
+6.7 Error Injection / Link Retry

-Automatic, randomized error injection on both directions of the link can be configured in hmc_link_config.sv.
-At the time of writing, the latest revision of the BFM is 28965.
+Automatic, randomized error injection is enabled when running the bit_error (errors in both directions) or error_pkt test (only response direction) with the CAG HMC model.
+Error injection for the BFM can be configured in hmc_link_config.sv.
+The openHMC verification environment was tested with BFM 28965.
 For this revision, error injection in response packets can be used without any limitations (cfg_rsp in hmc_link_config.sv).
 CAG does not recommend error injection in request packets due to issues with the BFM.
-However, request packet error injection may be used when sequence number poisoning is left out (cfg_req_seq=0 in hmc_link_config.sv !).
+However, request packet error injection may be used when sequence number poisoning is left out (cfg_req_seq=0 in hmc_link_config.sv!).